diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 ### execution model
 threads can be organized in blocks o 1, 2, or 3 dimentions those blocks are organized in grids of 1, 2, or 3 dimension
+- scelta molto importante

 the adjust the execution model to the data we are working on

 threads on the GPU can do minimal work, like just an instruction

+## writing programs
+paradigma usato di solito SIMD (SIMT x CUDA)

+.cu == .c ma come convenzione viene eseguito su gpu

+(decorator )`__global__` func: should be executed by the GPU (the compiler generates assembly code for the GPU instead of for the GPU, as they have different architectures (assembly architectures ?))

+kernel calls are async: they give the control back to the cpu (so i must use `cudaDevicesSynchronize();` to ensure synchronization)